dancinllama/dancinllama.github.io/_posts/2020-05-15-Deployment-History.md

 - Andrew Fawcett and myself writing Apex wrappers for Metadata and Tooling API integrations. [[]]
 - Patrick Connelly and Scot Floess developing Solenopsis, a command line tool for deployments [[]]
 - Apex PMD for statically analyzing Apex code [[]]
+- Heroku apps like Package.xml generator, Perm Comparator, Organization Health Check, and more.

 ...And then Dreamforce 2016 hit. [[]]